 - Do Not Update Stock Levels – If enabled, only orders, order status updates, and shipment information will pass from Zenventory to Shopify.
 Zenventory will not pass stock level updates to Shopify with this enabled.

-- Importing User – This will be the user associated with imported data, any user can be selected for this.
+- H) Importing User – This will be the user associated with imported data, any user can be selected for this.
 NOTE: If no importing user is selected, no automatic imports will take place (you’ll have to run them manually from the Actions menu).

 - Once you have filled in all the integration information, click “Save” then “Initialize”.
 This will activate your integration and begin transferring data between Zenventory and Shopify.
 Once initialization is complete, you are finished with the setup process.